-Dominating much of the north and east of the region is the mighty Kalahari Desert, symbolising the unexplored heart of the continent.
+Dominating much of the north and east of the region is the mighty Kalahari Desert, symbolizing the unexplored heart of the continent.
 As well as a plethora of wildlife, large and small are its most famous residents the black-maned Kalahari Lions.

-The riot of colour that accompanies the coming of the Namaqua spring flowers does reach south into the Cederberg, although it is the stunning backdrop of dramatic mountains speckled with tenacious fynbos and cut through with tortuous passes that draws people here year-round.
+The riot of color that accompanies the coming of the Namaqua spring flowers does reach south into the Cederberg, although it is the stunning backdrop of dramatic mountains speckled with tenacious fynbos and cut through with tortuous passes that draws people here year-round.

 The area was one of the last havens of the Bushmen, or San, and their prolific rock-art.